praveer09/praveer09.github.io/_posts/2014-06-13-functional-programming-for-the-object-oriented-minds.markdown

 ## Current style of writing code

-I will begin with an example
-You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
-To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.
+I will begin with an example.
+Although the example has been made simple enough to reflect clearly the idea being discussed, yet it covers most of the tasks a programmer comes across on a normal work day.
+Also I have selected the language as __Java__ but this is applicable to any other language.

+Suppose you have to implement a functionality ___to filter from a list of products that have price less than 200___.

 {% highlight java %}
 public List<Product> findProductsWithPriceLessThan200(final List<Product> products) {
   List<Product> filteredProducts = new ArrayList<>();